Tutorial 5: Seasonal and Non-seasonal Storage

 Check the storage level of the hydrogen storage.

-Note: It's now in the variable var_storage_level_over_clustered_year because it's seasonal.
+It's now in the variable var_storage_level_over_clustered_year because it's seasonal.
+Use TIO.get_table(connection, "var_storage_level_over_clustered_year") to access it.

 seasonal_storage_levels = TIO.get_table(connection, "var_storage_level_over_clustered_year")